connexcs/docs/docs/setup/config/packages.md

 # Packages
 Setup :material-menu-right: Config :material-menu-right: Packages

-A **Package** represents a product or service offered to customers, often as a recurring charge based on goods delivrered at a required interval.
-CoonexCS **Packages** are global entities which are allocated to each customer as required.
+A **Package** represents a product or service offered to customers, often as a recurring charge based on goods delivered at a required interval.
+ConnexCS **Packages** are global entities which are allocated to each customer as required.
 Each package may include incentives for MRC like DIDs, phone system rentals, or other hardware.

 ## Add Package